 Provides an introduction to early childhood education.
 Includes the eight key areas of professional knowledge: Child growth and development; health, nutrition and safety; developmentally appropriate practices; guidance; family and community relationships; diversity; professionalism; administration and supervision.
 Focuses on ages from birth through age 8.

 Do you love being around young people?
 Interested in changing what school looks like?
 Do you thrive on connecting with others?
 Explore early childhood education while earning college credit.
 No prior courses or experience necessary.

-Year 1 Concurrent Enrollment Courses (12 CE Credits):
+2022-2023 Concurrent Enrollment Courses (6 - 12 CE Credits):

-- ECE 101 - Intro to Early Childhood (3 CE credits, 5 PSD credits)
+- EDEC 101 - Intro to Early Childhood (3 CE credits, 5 PSD Language Arts credits)

-- EDEC 205 - Nutrition, Health & Safety (3 CE credits, 5 PSD Wellness credits)
+- EDEC 103 - Guidance Strategies for Children (3 CE credits, 5 PSD Elective credits)

 - ELIT 290 - Survey of Diverse Literature for Children (3 CE credits, 5 PSD Language Arts credits)

 Learners have the option to gain the Early Childhood Professional Credential 1.